Why use Boniti?

 Please keep in mind that if you need to order a few extra tiles after being short, you will still need to pay the full pallet price for delivery.

-For stocked items, we can generally get your products to you in 3 working days.
+For stocked items, we can usually get your products to you between 3-5 working days.

 For unstocked or imported items, we will make you aware of the lead time at your point of enquiry.